boseHere/sRNA_snakemake_workflow/README.md

 ##### Genomes

 Fill in the three absolute paths with the names of your genome files.

+One of the filtering steps for this pipeline is recommended for sRNA alignment, but not required for the pipeline to run.
+This step removes contaminating highly expressed RNAs from your sequences.
+The genome file, containing these contaminating sequences, used to perform this filtering step should be placed in `/genomes/filter_rna/`.
+However, if you choose to not use this step, then no file is required in this directory.
+The genome file for this step can be obtained from [Ensembl](http://ensemblgenomes.org/) or [Rfam](https://rfam.xfam.org/).
+MAKE SURE that the file you use for this filtering step is stripped of microRNAs and preRNAs before running the pipeline; these should be included in the alignment process.

 The three file paths require the BUILD NAME of the genome file.
 This is simply the name of the genome files without the .fasta extensions.

-*Example*
+If you choose not to use the additional filtering step to remove additional contaminating RNAs, simply leave the file path as is.

+*Example (using the additional filtering step)*
 ```
 genomes:
     filter_rna : ./genomes/filter_rna/my_rna_genome